-- Store in an airtight container up to a day after pressing.
+- Store in an airtight container for up to a day after pressing.

 An important note is that this process is for the firm or extra-firm tofu only.
 It won’t work with any silken tofu.
 Silken tofu is much too soft, and you will crush it if you try pressing it.
-That is why as we stated before, silken tofu is best for blending or for using in baked goods.
+As we stated before, silken tofu is best for blending or using in baked goods.